sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 myResilienceConfig.cacheConfiguration(cacheConfig);
 ```

-As mentioned above, we  `ResilienceConfiguration` class for caching.
+As mentioned above, we use `ResilienceConfiguration` class for caching.
 The cache is configured by providing an instance of Class `CacheConfiguration` to method `cacheConfiguration`.

 Now that we have a working command with enabled cache features, we can adapt our `BusinessPartnerServlet`.